ReVOLT-EV/revolt_website/README.md

 The development bracnh is where the team will work the most on, specificaly use this branch to test the changes made to the site before the chnages are pushed onto main.
 Futhermore, this will allow us to manage the content of the website so that partial changes can be made and once it is fully created, the whole component can be pushed onto main.

 The other 3 branches are designed so that members ae assigned to specific branches to work on their respetive tasks and in the end push the content onto the development branch, as this will help avoid merge conflicts that could occur (memebrs will be required to inform the admin about what files were worked on to ensure no accidental overlap occurs to minimize the issues encountered).
+Futhermore, the member will be required to use "Feature Branch" naming convention, where the "revolt" branches will be broken down into smaller components.
+The nameing will be done as:

+- (name)-(feature worked on)

+These branches can be developed by individual members where once the feauture is complete, the branch can be deleted.

 ### GitHub Commands